On Endianness

 The numerals here are ordered the way we expect them to be ordered: with the most significant digit on the left and the least significant digit on the right.
 All of the numbers need to be aligned along the “ones” digit so that they can be easily compared.

-To write such numbers in a left-to-right system, we must first estimate how much room the digits could take, and then pre-emptively push to the right so that our “ones” column can remain aligned vertically (ledger pages are always right-aligned to get around this problem).
+To write such numbers in a left-to-right system, we must first estimate how much room the digits could take, and then pre-emptively push to the right so that our “ones” column can remain aligned vertically.

 Notice how I had to use a preformatted section with a monospaced font so that I could add a bunch of spaces to align the numbers properly!